Gorton and Abbey Hey

 Gorton and Abbey Hey is an electoral ward of Manchester, England created by the Local Government Boundary Commission for England (LGBCE) from the previous electoral wards of Gorton North and Gorton South for the local elections 2018.

-It is represented in Westminster by Afzal Khan MP for Manchester Gorton.
+It is represented in Westminster by Hannah Spencer MP for Gorton and Denton.

 Councillors

-Three councillors serve the ward: Labour (2019–23), Labour (2018–21), and John Hughes, Labour (2018–22).
+Two Labour councillors and one Green councillor serve the ward: Afia Kamal, Julie Reid, and Chris Ogden, respectively.